 Values: FALSE: The Maintain Power Signature (MPS) is not to be applied to the PD’s PI.

-TRUE: The MPS is to be applied to the PD’s PI. pse_dll_power_type
+TRUE: The MPS is to be applied to the PD’s PI. pse_dll_power_level

 A control variable output by the PD power control state diagram (Figure 33–28) that indicates the type of PSE by which the PD is being powered.